DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 comments: true
 ---

-I wanted learn how to program an STM8 on a Windows machine, however the majority of the tutorials I have found were for the Unix world, so I decided to write some articles explaining how to setup your Windows PC to be able to program SMT8 and other microcontrollers painlessly.
+I could't find a complete tutorial for programming STM8 on Windows, so I decided to write my own explaining how to setup a Windows PC to easily do so.
+However, even if you are not using Windows, you can still follow the articles to learn how to program an STM8, tutorials for Unix systems will be linked.

 Before you tell me to go and buy a Mac or a Think Pad with Linux, I want to say that at the moment of writing this article I only had my trusty Toshiba laptop running